H. Ramakrishnan

-Popular news caster, Carnatic vocalist and Konakkol exponent H. Ramakrishnan has over 40 years of experience as a journalist.
+H. Ramakrishnan (born 25 December 1941) is an Indian newscaster and singer.
 He has worked in State-run media doordarshan, ((All India Radio)), Press Information Bureau and Directorate of Advertising and Visual Publicity in various capacities.

-The people of Tamil Nadu, India still remember him as a very famous newscaster, whose distinct voice would come out clearly.
+Early life

-Affected by polio at the age of two and a half years, H Ramakrishnan had to battle out every step in life.
-Even when he had to attend school he was denied admission to the local school and had to be taken to a different school in a different town by his maternal grandfather.
-After he passed the UPSC exam when Ramakrishnan went to join duty as either news reader, translator or reporter but he was not accepted for the post because of his handicap (he has polio in both his legs).
+H Ramakrishnan contracted polio at the age of two and a half years.
+Due to his ensuing handicap, he was denied admission to the local school and had to be taken to a different school in a different town by his maternal grandfather.
+After he passed the UPSC exam when Ramakrishnan went to join duty as either news reader, translator or reporter but he was not accepted for the post because of his handicap.